replicatedhq/replicated-starter-helm/README.md

 This repo contains a [GitHub Actions](https://help.github.com/en/github/automating-your-workflow-with-github-actions/about-github-actions) workflow for ci at [./.github/workflows/main.yml](./.github/workflows/main.yml).
 You'll need to [configure secrets](https://help.github.com/en/github/automating-your-workflow-with-github-actions/virtual-environments-for-github-actions#creating-and-using-secrets-encrypted-variables) for `REPLICATED_APP` and `REPLICATED_API_TOKEN`.
 On every push this will:

 - Ensure a channel exists for the branch that was pushed to
-- Create a release based on the contents of
+- Create a release based on the contents of `./manifests`

 ## Advanced Usage

 ### Integrating kurl installer yaml

 There is a file `kurl-installer.yaml` that can be used to manage [kurl.sh](https://kurl.sh) installer versions for an embedded Kubernetes cluster.
 This will be automatically released in CI.
+You can create a release manually with

 ```
 replicated installer create --auto
 ```

-### Advanced Tagging Workflow

-There is also a Makefile.advanced with a powerful workflow for tagging and releasing new versions.

 ### Tools reference